e-hat/e-hat.github.io/_posts/2021-4-27-helloworld.md

 excited to have a spot on the internet that documents my **development** as a **developer**.
 There is so much looking ahead that, oftentimes, it is easy to forget how far you've come (i.e. I just started applying for summer 2022 internships when summer 2021 hasn't started!!)
-I feel like 3 months ago, I was a completely different programmer, and I felt the same way three months ago about myself three months before that.
+I feel like three months ago, I was a completely different programmer, and I felt the same way three months ago about myself three months before that.
 I'm excited to see where this progression takes me three months from now and I hope it never stops.